MdReyadHossain/EZ_Learning/readme.txt

 The EZ Learning Institute is an online-based educational website that serves as a platform for an educational institution to conduct online academic activities such as academic registration, access to study materials, student performance and progress management etc. with precision.
-Currently, it consists of four independent users including admin, teacher, student and guardian.
+Currently, it consists of four independent users including admin, teacher.

 There are 2-types of Users here.
 They are: